intxcc/intxcc/README.md

 [https://landing.intx.cc/](https://landing.intx.cc/)

 ## Issues
 Would be great if you report any errors you find.
-That you ♥
+Thank you ♥